ServBay Cross-Platform Data Migration Guide

 config.data

-file to the official ServBay support team (for example, via Discord, Telegram, WeChat, or email). - The support team will convert this file for compatibility with the M series architecture and send the converted file back to you.
+file to the ServBay official technical support team (for example, via official Discord, Telegram, WeChat, or email). - The technical support team will convert the file to fit your new platform and architecture, then send the converted file back to you.

-- Once you receive it, overwrite the corresponding file in your new ServBay installation:
+- Once you receive the new file, overwrite the corresponding file in your new ServBay directory:

 /Applications/ServBay/data/servbay/config.data